asyrul21/recode-demos/GitBasics/README.md

 # Source Control with Git Basics

 For this demo we will go over the fundamental concepts of GIT source control.
-Since this quite a tricky topic, I am splitting the demo into two parts:
+Since this is quite a tricky topic, I am splitting the demo into two parts:

 The first part is when we'll go over the core concepts of git and source control.
 Then, I will demonstrate how to create a new repository on Github.
 We will also go over an overview on the concept of "branching".